mattvenn/minecraft-pi/big-buildings/big-buildings.md

 ## Bigger blocks

-Placing one block at a time is great, but we have a way of creating big volumes of blocks by asking Minecraft to fill in all the space in between 2 co-ordinates:
+Placing one block at a time is great, but there is also a way to creat big volumes of blocks by asking Minecraft to fill in all the space in between 2 co-ordinates:

     setBlocks(x1, y1, z1, x2, y2, z2, block_id)